History of electromagnetic theory

 The history of electromagnetic theory begins with ancient measures to understand atmospheric electricity, in particular lightning.
 People then had little understanding of electricity, and were unable to explain the phenomena.
-Scientific understanding into the nature of electricity grew throughout the eighteenth and nineteenth centuries through the work of researchers such as Coulomb, Ampère, Faraday and Maxwell.
+Scientific understanding and research into the nature of electricity grew throughout the eighteenth and nineteenth centuries through the work of researchers such as André-Marie Ampère, Charles-Augustin de Coulomb, Michael Faraday, Carl Friedrich Gauss and James Clerk Maxwell.